Microsoft

 But it's still early days for Cortana's ability to better understand what you'd like from her — and what you'd like to do next.
 Kristina Behr, a planning program manager from Microsoft's AI and research group, said: "We are still kind of scratching the surface on what this looks like."

 "Bing is aimed at getting people multiple viewpoints on a search query that might be more subjective," says Microsoft.
 "For example, if you ask Bing "is cholesterol bad," you'll see two different perspectives on that question."
-The company says this is part of an effort to "acknowledge that sometimes a question doesn't have a clear black and white answer."
+The company says this is part of an effort to "acknowledge that sometimes a question doesn't have a clear black-and-white answer."

 Making search results balanced and objective

-This is particularly important in politics, where social media like Facebook and Twitter will generally serve up content produced by people you like and agree with, creating an echo chamber where only views which match your own are delivered to your newsfeed.
+This is particularly important in politics, where social media like Facebook and Twitter will generally serve up content produced by people you like and agree with, creating an echo chamber where only views that match your own are delivered to your newsfeed.
 "People are increasingly turning to the internet for opinions and analysis in addition to facts," Microsoft notes.

 "We want to be able to find the answers and the results that are the most comprehensive, the most relevant and the most trustworthy," says Jordi Ribas, Microsoft's corporate vice president of AI.
 "Often people are seeking answers that go beyond something that is a mathematical equation.
 We want to be able to frame those opinions and articulate them in a way that's also balanced and objective."